UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Abstract

 \section{Abstract}

-Cued Speech (CS) enhances lipreading through hand coding, providing precise speech perception support for the hearing-impaired. \textbf{CS V}ideo-to-\textbf{S}peech generation (\textbf{CSV2S}) task aims to convert the CS visual expressions (CS videos) of hearing-impaired individuals into comprehensible speech signals.
-Direct generation of speech from CS video (called single CSV2S) yields poor performance due to insufficient CS data.
-Current research mostly focuses on \textbf{CS R}ecognition (\textbf{CSR}), which convert video content into linguistic text.
-Based on this, one straightforward way of CSV2S is to combine CSR with a Text-to-Speech system.
-This combined architecture relies on text as an intermediate medium for stepwise cross-modal alignment, which may lead to error propagation and temporal misalignment between speech and video dynamics.
-To address these challenges, we propose a novel approach that \textbf{directly} generates speech from CS videos without relying on intermediate text.
-Building upon this, we propose \textbf{UniCUE}, the first unified framework for CSV2S, whose core innovation lies in the integration of the CSR task that provides fine-grained visual-semantic information to facilitate speech generation from CS videos.
-More precisely, \textbf{(1)} a novel fine-grained semantic alignment pool to ensure precise mapping between visual features and speech contents; \textbf{(2)} a VisioPhonetic adapter to bridge cross-task representations, ensuring seamless compatibility between two distinct tasks (\textit{i.e.}, CSV2S and CSR); \textbf{(3)} a pose-aware visual processor is introduced to enhance fine-grained spatiotemporal correlations between lip and hand movements in CS video.
-Experiments on our new established Chinese CS dataset show that our UniCUE achieves state-of-the-art performance across various metrics.
+Cued Speech (CS) enhances lipreading via hand coding, offering visual phonemic cues that support precise speech perception for the hearing-impaired.
+The task of \textbf{CS V}ideo-to-\textbf{S}peech generation (\textbf{CSV2S}) aims to convert CS videos into intelligible speech signals.
+Most existing research focuses on \textbf{CS R}ecognition (\textbf{CSR}), which transcribes video content into text.
+Consequently, a common solution for CSV2S is to integrate CSR with a text-to-speech (TTS) system.
+However, this pipeline relies on text as an intermediate medium, which may lead to error propagation and temporal misalignment between speech and CS video dynamics.
+In contrast, directly generating audio speech from CS video (direct CSV2S) often suffer from the inherent multimodal complexity and the limited availability of CS data.
+To address these challenges, we propose \textbf{UniCUE}, the first unified framework for CSV2S that \textbf{directly} generates speech from CS videos without relying on intermediate text.
+The core innovation of UniCUE lies in integrating a understanding task (CSR) that provides fine-grained CS visual-semantic cues to to guide the speech generation.
+Specifically, UniCUE incorporates a pose-aware visual processor, a semantic alignment pool that enables precise visual–semantic mapping, and a VisioPhonetic adapter to bridge the understanding and generation tasks within a unified architecture.
+To support this framework, we construct UniCUE-HI, a large-scale Mandarin CS dataset containing 11,282 videos from 14 cuers, including both hearing-impaired and normal-hearing individuals.
+Extensive experiments conducted on this dataset demonstrate that UniCUE achieves state-of-the-art (SOTA) performance across multiple evaluation metrics.
+Project website can be found at \url{https://beria-moon.github.io/UniCUE/}